jsenv/core/packages/test/README.md

 })
 ```

-The script that will start a web browser and use it to execute all test files.
+*scripts/test.mjs* will start a web browser and use it to execute all test files.

-*scripts/test.mjs*

 ```js
 import { executeTestPlan, chromium } from "@jsenv/test"